-There are several types of Pakoras, but the Aloo Pakora recipe is considered one of the tastiest fritters_Food vendors sell it on the streets, but we are not sure about how healthy they are, here I tell you the information of all the ingredients used in making Aloo Pakora recipe.
+There are several types of Pakoras, but the Aloo Pakora recipe is considered one of the tastiest fritters_Food vendors sell it on the streets, but we are not sure about how healthy they are, here I tell you the information about all the ingredients used in making Aloo Pakora recipe.

-And explain all the steps of how to make the Aloo Pakora recipe so you can make it at your with cleanliness and enjoy the healthy Aloo Pakora recipe at your home with your family.
+And explain all the steps of how to make the Aloo Pakora recipe so you can make it at your cleanliness and enjoy the healthy Aloo Pakora recipe at your home with your family.
 Let’s try to make Aloo Pakora with our recipe because it’s one of the simplest snacks to prepare

 - Potato slices should be sliced very thinly no thicker than ¼ of an inch

 - The Gram flour mixture should neither be too thick nor too thin

 - The oil doesn't need to be too deep since the potato slices are very thin.